-- The City agrees to provide all required safety equipment (i.e., protective eyewear, protective footwear, hearing protection) in compliance with Cal-OSHA regulations. - The following Safety Equipment and Protective Clothing provisions apply only to the Union(s) and classifications specifically noted.
+- 388. The City agrees to provide all required safety equipment (i.e., protective eyewear, protective footwear, hearing protection) in compliance with Cal-OSHA regulations. - The following Safety Equipment and Protective Clothing provisions apply only to the Union(s) and classifications specifically noted.
+Where specified herein, the employee may choose to receive overalls/coveralls or work pants.